KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_drake.md

 ---
-title: 'kittycad drake'
+title: "kittycad drake"
-excerpt: 'Open a drake meme in your web browser.'
+excerpt: "Open a drake meme in your web browser."
+layout: manual
 ---

 Open a drake meme in your web browser.